MARAC (Multi Agency Risk Assessment Conference)

 If, on completion of the risk indicator checklist, the case does not meet the MARAC threshold consider other support you may need to give the victim within your agency and signpost to other specialist services available locally and nationally.

-Before making the referral discuss the case with your line manager or supervisor and consider what immediate actions you and your agency need to undertake to support the victim, and their children, and increase their safety.
+Before making the referral discuss the case with your line manager, supervisor or MARAC representative and consider what immediate actions you and your agency need to undertake to support the victim, and their children, and increase their safety.
+This might include advising the victim to contact the police.

-- Advise the victim that you are making the MARAC referral, that the referral will go to the police and that an IDVA will be in contact with them by telephone.
+- Advise the victim that you are making the MARAC referral, that the referral will go to the police and that an Independent Domestic Violence Advisor (IDVA) will be in contact with them by telephone to offer them support if they want it.
+It is also important that the consent of the victim is obtained.

 Send the MARAC referral form and the completed risk indicator checklist by secure E mail to the MARAC administrator at email@example.com.
-(If you do not have secure E mail, please send an E mail to the MARAC administrator to arrange an alternative means of making your referral).
-To use secure E mail you will need to send the email from your own secure E mail address and mark it RESTRICTED.
+To use secure E mail you will need to send the email from your own secure E mail address (secure E mail addresses are those including pnn, gsi, gcsx, nhs.net and cjsm) and mark it RESTRICTED.

 When you make a referral to the MARAC please advise the representative who attends the MARAC meeting for your agency.